rfakhouri/cicdepresentations/managing-secrets/presentation.md

 0. Remove Secret from repo
     - Instructions for removing secrets from a Git https://help.github.com/en/articles/removing-sensitive-data-from-a-repository
-0. Revoke secret
+0. Revoke the secret and generate a new one
-    - Generate New Password
-    - Revoke API Keys
 0. Evaluate Potential Impact look to your Privacy Impact Assessment (PIA) to help.
 0. Notify your Privacy Office or whoever you contact when a Privacy Breach occurs